 Underground WW2 tunnel

 Let us take you on a visit to the WW2 underground tunnels that were used as shelters.
 There you will learn more about life during the communist era in Zagreb..

 We will take you to the authentic basement that was used as a shelter during the air raids on Zagreb in 1991 and 1995.
 There, you will be given a short presentation about the events during the turbulent years of the Homeland War.

 More about this tour

 The Croatian Homeland War Tour is a 2.5-hour journey through most of the 20th century history of Croatia and the surrounding region.
 Starting with World War II, the tour provides an insight into the situation in Croatia with a special emphasis on the fascist Independent State of Croatia and the antifascist resistance movement.

 After the end of the war, communist Yugoslavia is founded, with Josip Broz Tito as the leader and Croatia being one of 6 federal republics for the next couple of decades.
 Gain insight into Yugoslavia's domestic policy and foreign affairs as well as Tito as its leader.
 After Tito's death, the collapse of Yugoslavia is underway with a series of brutal wars in the 1990s.
 Croatia finds its way to independence and democracy through the Homeland War, the consequences of which can still be felt in many ways.

 The tour starts on Ban Jelacic Square in front of the horseman statue.
 Multimedia provided by the licensed guide consist of maps, photos and videos which are presented in chronological order.
 The tour visits the World War II underground tunnels built during the fascist regime, which were later used as a public shelter during the Homeland War.

-The next stop is the basement in which local people hid during the Zagreb air raids, where a presentation will be given on the details of the Homeland War.
-Our final stop is the Memorial Center of the Bombing of Zagreb* with the exhibition presenting Zagreb during the war.
-The tour ends at the Memorial Center, which gives the guests an opportunity to individually explore the exhibition in more detail.
+The tour ends is the basement in which local people hid during the Zagreb air raids, where a presentation will be given on the details of the Homeland War.